- 5.19.13 Campus Procedures for Securing Financial Information

 Call back with the information - allow five days; or

-Complete and mail a paper Form 433-F, Collection/Information Statement - add 15 calendar days to the due date given the taxpayer.
+Complete and mail a paper Form 433-F, Collection/Information Statement to appropriate CSCO site (notice status only) based on state mapping or appropriate ACSS site (status 22, 24 only) based on state mapping- add 15 calendar days to the due date given the taxpayer.

 For paper case processing, immediately associate taxpayer responses with the suspended case and resolve.
 If unable to resolve, do the following:

 Attempt to contact the taxpayer by phone or issue the appropriate correspondex letter to request additional information; if making a phone attempt and contact is not made with the taxpayer, you must follow-up with a letter requesting additional information .
 Allow 30 days from the date of the letter issuance for the taxpayer to respond.